Mahito994/LazyCMD/README.md

   <a href="https://lazyvim.github.io">Docs</a>
 </h4>

-LazyVim is a Neovim setup powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) to make it easy to customize and extend your config.
+LazyCMD is a CLI setup for Windows and Linux powered by Python to make it easy to customize and extend to your own Linkings.
-Rather than having to choose between starting from scratch or using a pre-made distro, LazyVim offers the best of both worlds - the flexibility to tweak your config as needed, along with the convenience of a pre-configured setup.
+Rather than having to choose between starting from scratch or needing to do everything manual, LazyCMD offers the best solution of these both - the flexibility to tweak the user friendly code as needed, along with the convenience of a pre-configured baseline.